If I could only have one sauce for the rest of my life, the answer would be basil pesto sauce. Hands down!

 What is pesto?

-Pesto is a classic Italian sauce made from fresh basil leaves, garlic, aged hard cheese and quality olive oil.
+Pesto is a classic Italian sauce made from simple ingredients like fresh basil leaves, garlic, aged hard cheese and quality olive oil.
 It doesn’t require any cooking to prepare!

 Pesto was originally made by crushing the ingredients together with a mortar and pestle.
 These days, everything goes into a blender or food processor, and the sauce is ready in just minutes.